roddhjav/apparmor.d/docs/development/integration.md

 ./aa-test --bootstrap
 ```

-List the tests scenario to be run
+List the tests scenarios to be run
 ```sh
 ./aa-test --list
 ```